-Following EPA's evaluation of proposals, all applicants, including those who are not selected for funding, will be notified regarding their status.
 Final applications will be requested from those eligible entities whose proposal has been successfully evaluated and preliminarily recommended for award.
-Those entities will be provided with a due date for submittal of the final application package (see 40 CFR 30.12 and 31.10).
 Required forms and instructions for preparing and submitting the completed application will be provided at that time.

-a.
-EPA anticipates notification to successful applicant(s) will be made by the appropriate EPA Regional contact via e-mail in mid-April 2016.
+- a.
+EPA anticipates notification to successful applicant(s) will be made by the appropriate EPA Regional contact via e-mail in mid-April 2017.
 This notification, which advises that the applicant's proposal has been selected and is being recommended for award, is not an authorization to begin performance, nor is it a guarantee that an award will be made.
-The award notice signed by the EPA Award Official is the authorizing document and will be provided through e- mail.
-At a minimum, this process can take 90 days from the date of selection notification.
+The award notice signed by the EPA Award Official is the authorizing document and will be provided through e-mail.
+At a minimum, this process can take 90 days from the date of selection notification. - b.

-b.
 The EPA Regional contact will notify unsuccessful applicant(s) via e-mail within 15 calendar days after final selection of successful applicants.
-The notification will be sent to the original signer of the proposal or the project contact listed in the proposal.

-c.
-The appropriate EPA Regional contact will notify applicants who do not meet the threshold eligibility criteria under Section III.C via e-mail within 15 calendar days of EPA's decision on applicant eligibility.
+The notification will be sent to the original signer of the proposal or the project contact listed in the proposal. - c.
+The appropriate EPA Regional contact will notify applicants who do not meet the threshold eligibility criteria under Section III.D via e-mail within 15 calendar days of EPA's decision on applicant eligibility.